-Caltrans District 8 Cultural Studies contacted the following Native American tribes on November 7, 2022, to provide them with information about the project: the Gabrieleno Kizh Nation; Pechanga Band of Luiseno Indians, Soboba Band of Luiseno Indians, Pala Band of Mission Indians, and Rincon Band of Mission Indians.
-On November 8, 2022, and December 21, 2022, the Gabrielino Kizh Nation and Rincon Band of Luiseno Indians responded, respectively, and requested additional information about the project, which Caltrans provided.
-A second letter was sent to the Pechanga Band of Luiseno Indians on December 21, 2022, with responses from the tribe; however, on January 10, 2023, Caltrans Cultural Studies discussed the project during their quarterly meeting with the Tribe.
-The completed HPSR was sent to the Pechanga Band of Luiseno Indians on March 15, 2023, for their review.
-Follow-up letters were sent on December 21, 2022, and January 23, 2023, to the Soboba Band of Luiseno Indians and Pala Band of Mission Indians Tribes; no responses have been received from either Tribe to date.
+Caltrans District 8 Cultural Studies contacted the following Native American tribes on November 7, 2022, to provide them with information about the project: the Gabrieleno Kizh Nation; Pechanga Band of Luiseno Indians, Soboba Band of Luiseño Indians, Pala Band of Mission Indians, and Rincon Band of Mission Indians.
+On November 8, 2022, and December 21, 2022, the Gabrielino Kizh Nation and Rincon Band of Luiseño Indians responded, respectively, and requested additional information about the project, which Caltrans provided.
+A second letter was sent to the Pechanga Band of Luiseño Indians on December 21, 2022, with responses from the tribe; however, on January 10, 2023, Caltrans Cultural Studies discussed the project during their quarterly meeting with the Tribe.
+The completed HPSR was sent to the Pechanga Band of Luiseño Indians on March 15, 2023, for their review.
+Follow-up letters were sent on December 21, 2022, and January 23, 2023, to the Soboba Band of Luiseño Indians and Pala Band of Mission Indians Tribes; no responses have been received from either Tribe to date.
+On August 12, 2024, Caltrans sent a copy of the Notice of Intent and draft environmental document to the Pechanga Band of Luiseño Indians per the Tribe's previous request.
+No comments on the draft document were received from any Tribe.